skriflang/skrif/README.md

-# Skrif
+# skrif

-Skrif is a revolutionary open-source programming language designed for unparalleled human readability, aiming to outshine Python by 2030.
-With a natural language-like syntax, Skrif is versatile for web, games, VR, AI, ML, and more.
+skrif is a revolutionary open-source programming language designed for unparalleled human readability, aiming to outshine Python by 2030.
+With a natural language-like syntax, skrif is versatile for web, games, VR, AI, ML, and more.
+Developed by the skriflang organization, skrif uses the .skr file extension and compiles initially to JavaScript.

 ## Vision
 - **Readability**: Code as intuitive as prose.